anubhavamd/Deep-Learning-Updated/README.md

 - Medical: Cancer research, such as learning to detect melanoma in photos.
 - Smart Home: Smart speakers use intelligent personal assistants and voice-recognition algorithms to comprehend and respond to unique users&#39; verbal requests.

-## 1.3AMD Contribution to Machine Learning and Deep Learning
+## 1.3 AMD Contribution to Machine Learning and Deep Learning

 Machine Learning (ML) and Deep Learning (DL) intelligent applications that respond with human-like reflexes require an enormous amount of computer processing power.